ouspg/SOP-Robot/GETTING-STARTED.md

 * /PMU2D2 - Arduino controller (just forwards data) for Dynamixel servos (is not 100% reliable)

 ## Servos

+**UPDATE: WE NOW HAVE U2D2, WHICH SUPPORTS DAISY CHAINING AND IS THE MOST ROBUST METHOD TO COMMUNICATE WITH THE SERVOS**

 Dynamixel ROS instructions are [here](http://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_workbench/).